c6o/docs/content/guides/appengine.md

 In this guide, we only need to create an Application Manifest, as we are using `@provisioner/appengine` and the docker image `nodered/node-red` for our provisioner and containerized application respectively.

-So, let's first create a file basic YAML file to contain our Application Manifest.
-This file can be named anything for example: `c6o.yaml`.
+So, let's first create a basic YAML file for our Application Manifest: `c6o.yaml`.

 ```yaml
 name: Node Red